swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 ### Deprecate `checkIsolated`?

 In order to make adoption of this new mode less painful and not cause deprecation warnings to libraries which intend to support multiple versions of Swift, the `SerialExcecutor/checkIsolated` protocol requirement remains _not_ deprecated.
 It may eventually become deprecated in the future, but right now we have no plans of doing so.

+## Changelog

+- removed the manual need to signal to the runtime that the specific executor supports the new checking mode.
+It is now detected by the compiler and runtime, checking for the presence of a non-default implementation of the protocol requirement.